-Dubai Hills Estate Property Investment 2026: Villas, Yields, and the Family Premium
+Dubai Hills Estate Property Investment: Villas, Yields

-By Invest Gulf Editorial · Updated June 5, 2026 · 9 min read
+By Invest Gulf Editorial · Updated June 7, 2026 · 9 min read

 Dubai Hills Estate is Emaar’s response to a question that had no good answer in Dubai for most of the 2000s and 2010s: where do families with children, international school requirements, and a preference for green space actually want to live?